Main Content Anchor

 Disagreeing with a child support decision

-If you disagree with a decision made by the Department of Human Services (Child Support), you can lodge a written objection with them to have the decision reviewed.
+If you disagree with a decision made by the Services Australia (Child Support), you can lodge a written objection with them to have the decision reviewed.

-If you disagree with their response, you can appeal the decision to the Administrative Appeals Tribunal – Social Services and Child Support (SSCS) Division.
+If you disagree with their response, you can appeal the decision to the Administrative Review Tribunal (ART) – Social Services and Child Support jurisdiction.

-If you disagree with the first decision, you may be able to applying to the General Division of the Administrative Appeals Tribunal for a second review or you may able the decision to appeal to the Federal Circuit and Family Court of Australia.
+If you disagree with the first decision, you may be able to apply to the General Jurisdiction of the ART for a second review (if it relates to percentage of child's care) or you may able to appeal the decision to the Federal Circuit and Family Court of Australia.

 If you are appealing a child support decision and you can’t afford to keep paying the required amount, you may need to apply for a stay order.